 When you're feeling overwhelmed by life, Dakota Family Services' mental health clinicians can help you find ways to relieve your anxiety and depression.
-Researchers, healthcare providers, and mental health clients are all beginning to understand the importance of advocating for your own treatment; and seeking treatments that will make a real difference in your recovery outcomes.
+Researchers, healthcare providers, and mental health patients are all beginning to understand the importance of advocating for your own treatment; and seeking treatments that will make a real difference in your recovery outcomes.

 Through honest conversation with your mental health provider, you can discuss the treatment options available; which include medication, gene testing, and psychotherapy.